Found in the Street: Plot

 Jack Sutherland, a 30-year-old graphic artist, lives in Greenwich Village with his wife Natalia and their daughter.
 They are well off and enjoy a wide social network.
 Ralph Linderman, middle-aged, long divorced, and a loner, self-righteous and judgmental, lives nearby and works odd hours as a security guard.
 Their worlds intersect briefly when Ralph finds Jack's wallet in the street and returns it in person.

 A second intersection develops more slowly, at first without direct contact.
 Jack chats with a coffee shop waitress, Elsie Tyler, a pretty 20-year-old blond from a small town in upstate New York.
 Ralph has already noticed Elsie in the neighborhood and made a nuisance of himself warning her about the dangers of life in the city, the wrong friends who will introduce her to drugs, casual sex, and prostitution.
 Jack notices how Elsie waves off Ralph's counsel, and Ralph views Jack's friendship with Elsie as immoral behavior that is destroying her innocence.
 He sees, repeatedly yet almost accidentally as he walks his dog, Jack and Elsie (and sometimes Natalia or another female friend) coming or going from the Sutherlands' apartment at all hours, interprets their interactions in the most negative light, and writes Jack letters warning him against corrupting Elsie.

 The Sutherlands both draw Elsie into their circle of friends, get her invited to adult parties, and help launch her career as a fashion photography model.
-Ralph, by contrast, tries to monitor Elsie's social life by tracking her movements when she changes apartments.

 Elsie is exploring her sexuality and has a series of relationships with women, including Natalia.
-Jack and Ralph, and a number of other characters, each find her a striking figure, or love her, or develop an infatuation with their image of her.
-A sudden act of violence brings into focus all these contrasts.
-Warnings once dismissed appear prescient.
-Sophistication appears naive.
-Judgment and self-awareness prove not to be what the reader has been led to believe.
+Ralph tries to monitor Elsie's social life by tracking her movements when she changes apartments, but he misinterprets most of what he sees.

+Elsie is murdered in the vestibule of her apartment.
+Ralph and Jack suspect each other of the murder.
+However, the real culprit turns out to be Fran, the girlfriend of one of Elsie's former girlfriends, who murdered her on a whim.
+Natalia, Jack, and Ralph all grieve for Elsie; the novel closes with Ralph and Jack both separately thinking they have seen Elsie on the street.